mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 Working in cross-functional teams is a highly transferable skill because it demands communication, collaboration, and sometimes even negotiation with people from different professional backgrounds.

 Generating personalization discounts is great, but useless if I can’t test it on real customers.
 This requires the marketing team’s help to push out discount notifications to email subscribers and app users, so I created a detailed project proposal to convince them that the time and energy that they will invest in my project is worth it.
-The proposal also includes a strict timeline, proposed results, and how my project will benefit their existing marketing strategies.
+The proposal also included a strict timeline, proposed results, and how my project will benefit their existing marketing strategies.

 After many rounds of research and discussion, I finally got the green light to start building the model!